jellyfin-archive/jellyfin-docs/general/clients/kodi.md

 ---
 uid: clients-kodi
-title: Installing Kodi Add-On
+title: Kodi
 ---

-# Installing Kodi Add-On
+# Jellyfin for Kodi

 > [!NOTE]
 > It's highly recommended to install the `Kodi Sync Queue` plugin into the Jellyfin server as well.